Commercial sexual exploitation

 WRASAC recognises that those involved in prostitution are often at high risk of sexual violence.
 The law in Scotland is absolutely clear – rape and sexual violence carried out in the context of prostitution is a criminal offence, and all survivors are entitled to exactly the same justice and support.
-There have been a number of successful prosecutions in Scotland in recent years of cases involving sexual violence against women in this context, and we have supported many women in prostitution who have been raped and sexually assaulted.
+There have been a number of successful prosecutions in Scotland in recent years of cases involving sexual violence against women in this context, and we have supported many women, including trans women, involved in prostitution who have been raped and sexually assaulted.

-We have a dedicated support service for women involved or at risk of prostitution called Vice Versa – you can also be referred to them for support if you wish.
+We have a dedicated support service for women, including trans women, involved in or at risk of prostitution called Vice Versa – you can also be referred to them for support if you wish.
 Vice Versa is a partnership project delivered by Women’s Rape and Sexual Abuse Centre (WRASAC) and CAIR Scotland.
 Together we bring a range of specialist support services to you aimed at increasing your safety whilst involved in prostitution and supporting you to find routes out of prostitution if this is something you wish to do.

 Vice Versa works closely with WRASAC, CAIR Scotland, Community Safety Wardens, Dundee Violence Against Women, Tayside Substance Misuse Services, NHS Sexual Health and Reproduction Services, Tayside Police and the Alcohol and Drugs Partnership.

 What is commercial sexual exploitation?

 A special thanks to the Women’s Support Project for their help in writing this section

 There is no fixed definition of commercial sexual exploitation (CSE), but a useful definition is: